bevyengine/rfcs/rfcs/80-curve-trait.md

 - Curve applications tend to be artistic in nature rather than demanding high precision, so that `f32` is generally good enough.
-- If strictly necessary, making the change to use generics is straightforward, but unifying around `f32` is simpler and encourages low-effort interoperation (i.e. reusing data across domains is more likely).
+- If strictly necessary, making the change to use generics is straightforward, but unifying around `f32` is simpler and lowers the barrier to interoperation.

 ## Rationale and alternatives